-I am determined to make every effort to promote the commercialization and popularization of fuel cells by taking full advantage of the achievements attained during the two consecutive 10-year terms of former President Taizo Nishimuro.
+I was privileged to embrace the role of the President of the Fuel Cell Commercialization Conference of Japan (FCCJ) in April 2018.
+I am determined to make every effort to accelerate the commercialization and popularization of fuel cells by taking full advantage of the achievements attained during the 17-year terms of former Presidents.

 As the Paris Agreement was adopted by setting the target of reduction in greenhouse effects in 2015, the activities with a view to realizing the low carbon society have been accelerated.
 Domestically, ensuring the stable energy supply has been an important issue ever since the Great East Japan Earthquake occurred in 2011.
 To prevent global warming and guarantee energy security, the hydrogen energy and the fuel cell technology which directly converts the hydrogen energy into electrical energy is supposed to be an essential method.